ennnbeee/ennnbeee.github.io/content/posts/Autopilot-Power-of-Group-Tags.md

     caption: "" # display caption under cover
     relative: false # when using page bundles set this to true
     hidden: false # only hide on current single page
-hero: /img/autopilot-tags.png # image path/url
-excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---
 So you're using Windows Autopilot in some shape or form to deploy Windows 10/11 devices to your users, and you're probably already familiar with the Autopilot [dynamic group queries](https://docs.microsoft.com/en-us/mem/autopilot/enrollment-autopilot) used for targetting these devices, right?
 Good.